technomancy/leiningen/README.md

 and forces you to become a Maven expert to script a nontrivial build.
 Either way you must write far more XML than is decent.

 With Leiningen, you describe your build with Clojure.
-Any code you need goes in your project.clj file; the only requirement is calling defproject.
-You can define your own tasks in your project if you need to, but most projects get by on the tasks provided with Leiningen.
-If you do find a common task that you need to add, you can implement it as a plugin rather than copying and pasting among each of your projects.

 ## Installation